On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Introduction

-The new coefficients can be used to formulate a geometric lemma analogous to \eqref{eq:Beta_q}; see Definition \ref{d:GL} for a very general definition of geometric lemmas, which we state in terms of systems of Christ-David dyadic cubes.
+We study another family of quantitative coefficients that we call \emph{$\nb$-numbers}.
+They are well-suited for generalizations to metric spaces.
+Roughly speaking, $\nb$-numbers measure ``flatness'' of a set using mappings into model spaces, rather than using the metric distance from approximating sets.
+They can be used to formulate a geometric lemma analogous to \eqref{eq:Beta_q}; see Definition \ref{d:GL} for a very general definition of geometric lemmas, which we state in terms of systems of Christ-David dyadic cubes.
 Roughly speaking, the symbol $\mathrm{GLem}(h,p,M)$ denotes a Carleson measure condition in the spirit of \eqref{eq:Beta_q} with $\beta$-numbers replaced by other coefficients given by $h$, and the integrability exponent ``$2$'' replaced by ``$p$''.

-Combining Euclidean geometry and a special case of a more general axiomatic statement that we derive in Theorem \ref{thm:axiomatic}, we obtain the following characterization: \begin{thm} A $k$-regular set $E\subset\mathbb{R}^n$ is uniformly $k$-rectifiable if and only if $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$. \end{thm} To be more precise, we prove that $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$ is equivalent to $E\in \mathrm{GLem}(\beta_{2,\mathcal{V}_k},2)$, where the integrability exponent in the two geometric lemmas is emphatically not the same.
-This is interesting since a `pointwise' version of this equivalence cannot hold, i.e., it is \emph{not} true in general that